biolink/biolink-model/docs/index.md

  * [decreases transport of](decreases_transport_of.md) - holds between two molecular entities where the action or effect of one decreases the rate of transport of the other across some boundary in a system of interest
  * [decreases uptake of](decreases_uptake_of.md) - holds between two molecular entities where the action or effect of one decreases the rate of uptake of the other into of a cell, gland, or organ
  * [derives from](derives_from.md) - holds between two distinct material entities, the new entity and the old entity, in which the new entity begins to exist when the old entity ceases to exist, and the new entity inherits the significant portion of the matter of the old entity
+    * [is metabolite of](is_metabolite_of.md) - holds between two chemical substances in which the first one is derived from the second one as a product of metabolism
  * [derives into](derives_into.md) - holds between two distinct material entities, the old entity and the new entity, in which the new entity begins to exist when the old entity ceases to exist, and the new entity inherits the significant portion of the matter of the old entity
+    * [has metabolite](has_metabolite.md) - holds between two chemical substances in which the second one is derived from the first one as a product of metabolism
  * [develops from](develops_from.md)
  * [directly interacts with](directly_interacts_with.md) - Holds between molecular entities that physically and directly interact with each other
  * [disease has basis in](disease_has_basis_in.md) - A relation that holds between a disease and an entity where the state of the entity has contribution to the disease.